-One day, Zach’s boxing trainer brought him an empty bottle of beeswax-based lotion.
+One day, Zach’s boxing trainer brought him an empty tube of beeswax-based lotion.
 Jack asked if we could make this kind of lotion.
 Zach said, “I’ll ask my mom what she thinks and get back to you.”
 Wouldn’t you know, she found lots of information on making beeswax-based lotions.

 Miel listens to you…!